 Orange Walk Town, Belize

 Just a few quick notes, the Western Union in town will change Mexican pesos for Belize dollars which is good to do when you first arrive.
 Plus the Sabor Restaurant south of town is pretty delicious!
+Besides that, there isn’t really much to see and do specifically within Orange Walk Town, but there are plenty of other awesome places to visit in Belize.

 Did you find this post about the Mexico Belize Border Crossing helpful?
 Take a second to share it on Pinterest, Facebook, or Twitter.
 Thanks!